 For over 10 years, WWF-Australia has sought substantial government and industry investment to improve farming practices in Great Barrier Reef catchments.
 If we are to meet government targets to reduce up to 80% of the nutrients entering the Reef by 2025 significant long-term investment is required to make grazing and sugar cane production more sustainable.
 As a global voice for the Reef, WWF-Australia has helped to secure over $200 million to improve water quality, including funding for programs to help graziers adopt best practice.

-Cattle in Cairns= Australia
+Cattle in Cairns, Australia

-© WWF-Aus / Monique Isenheim
+Cattle in Cairns, Australia © WWF-Au / Monique Isenheim

 The Global Roundtable for Sustainable Beef (GRSB)